Redocly/redocly-vs-code/README.md

 ![Using the visual editor](https://redoc.ly/images/vscode/redocly-vscode-visual-editor.gif)

+Depending on the currently selected section of the OpenAPI document, the *Cursor context* panel may show triple bar ("hamburger") icons to the left of each input field in the visual editor.
+Use these icons to change the order of fields in the panel.
+To reorder a field, select the triple bar icon next to it, then drag-and-drop it up or down in the panel.

 To exit, close the *Cursor context* panel.
 You can open it again at any point.

 ## Known issues

-- Interactive forms are supported only for `info`, `server`, and `externalDocs` sections in the current version.
+- Interactive forms are supported only for `info`, `server`, `tags` and `externalDocs` sections in the current version.

 - Autocompletion support is limited in the current version.